 The biggest challenge Matilda has identified is working proactively with HR issues.
 HR has traditionally been viewed as a peripheral function, but as society evolves and employee influence is strengthened, the authority of HR departments has increased.
 Having an appealing workplace buzz with energy and good vibes is one of the most crucial factors in attracting and retaining talents.

-Unless HR is mandated to work proactively with well-being, the organization’s all-important employer brand is left to chance.
+Unless HR is mandated to work proactively with well-being, the organisation’s all-important employer brand is left to chance.
 Matilda has identified two success factors for creating an HR department that meets the new requirements.

 “Organizations that work proactively with HR often have a strong mandate on the management team.
-Furthermore, companies at the forefront have often found enthusiasts in the organization who help spread HR’s message, ”she says.
+Furthermore, companies at the forefront have often found enthusiasts in the organisation who help spread HR’s message, ”she says.

 Matilda believes that there is a clear link between HR and profitability.
 With digital tools like Winningtemp, an HR department can work data-driven, freeing up time that can instead be put into activities that create value.
 That entails that HR can show how their work contributes to business value.
 A snowball effect is created – the more HR can demonstrate business value, the more influence the department will have.